MileHacker Logo

 Solo Traveler Advice

-• Be extra vigilant, especially at night.
+• Be extra vigilant, especially in the evening.

 • Guesthouses offer social opportunities.